vinorodrigues/mbt-customize/README.md

 # mbt-customize

-MantisBT Plugin to put back what the "Modern UI" build broke
+MantisBT Plugin to put back what the "Modern UI" build broke.